Month: January 2024

 As a result, these four young girls lived a protected and seemingly dull domestic life within the golden Alexander palace in Petrograd.
 It was not only their brother who was often ill and poorly but in time their mother too.
 She suffered from heart issues, sciatica and other health problems that took her to bed for weeks at a time.
 So, despite her youth, she was an absent mother and perhaps wife as well.

 Nicholas II in contrast was slim and reasonably healthy and of a gentle kindly disposition.
-He was not an aggressive nor militant man so was not a born leader. he preferred the domestic life, loved his family and nature.
+He was not an aggressive nor militant man so was not a born leader.
+Nicholas preferred the domestic life.
+He loved his family and nature.
 A quiet life in the countryside would have suited him fine.
-But he was born into royalty so had to be seen to be active in the affairs of his country.
-Behind their impressive facade of grandeur, the Imperial family of Russia was like any other loving family with five children.
-They wanted to enjoy each other’s company and live a quiet and happy life.

 Revolution and abdication